MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ![Conceptual image of natural hierarchy for the Agile, Scrum, and CMMI processes.](../../reference/media/create-hierarchy-with-different-wits.png)

+You break this natural hierarchy when you create same-category links between work items.

-When you link work items of the same type with parent-child links&mdash;such as bug-bug or user story-user story, you create same-category links. or between work items that appear on the same backlog level Same-category links are parent-child links among work items that belong to the same work tracking category.
+When you link work items of the same type with parent-child links&mdash;such as bug-bug or user story-user story&mdash;you create same-category links.
+Also, when you create parent-child links between work items that belong to the same category&mdash;such as the Requirements category or Task category&mdash;you create same-category links.
 The category a work item belongs to is determined by your process backlog levels and your team's selected bug behavior.
 To understand more about same-category hierarchy, see the section [Recommended configuration](#recommended).

 <a id="nested" > </a>